stuart-watt/chess_scraper/README.md

 1. Install make

 run `sudo apt-get install build-essential` in the terminal.
-This will install uild-essential and allow you to run commands defined in the Makefile.
+This will install build-essential and allow you to run commands defined in the Makefile.

 2. Install miniconda int your home directory